indrekots/indrekots.github.io/_posts/articles/2016-08-11-what-are-unicode-escapes-and-how-java-compiler-handles-them.md

 }
 {% endhighlight %}

 Take a moment to think about what will be printed out?
 If you want, copy and paste the code to a new file, compile and run it.
 At first glance it looks like the program prints out `18`.
 There's 18 characters between the double quotes, so the length of the string should be 18.
-After reading the comment it should be reasonable to think that the Unicode escape will be replaced with a single character.
-If you run the code, you will see that the program prints out `13`.
-This proves the hypothesis that Unicode escape sequences are replaced with a single character inside a string literal.
+But if you run the program, the output is `13`.
+As the comment suggests, the Unicode escape will be replaced with a single character.

-Now equipped with the knowledge that Unicode escapes are replaced with their respective Unicode characters, let's look at the following example.
+Equipped with the knowledge that Unicode escapes are replaced with their respective Unicode characters, let's look at the following example.

 {% highlight java %}
 public class NewLine {